TACC-Cloud/tapis3_cli/docs/usage/actors.rst

 Generate and manage Nonces, which are a kind of API key for Actors that allow them to be used without authenticating to the Tapis platform.
-Nonces can be issued against individual actorIds but can also be issued for aliases.
+Nonces can be issued against individual actor_ids but can also be issued for aliases.
 The ``-A`` option must be passed to specify that the Actor identifier is an alias.